Clip is friendly to Barnstormers, who beat York 7-2 in home opener

 They came in the first — scoring Melvin Mercedes, who had walked — and in the seventh.

-The Barnstormers’ four-run sixth included a double by Chris Proctor, a triple, badly misjudged in the outfield, from Jake Hoover, but also a couple walks, a stolen base and - shades of Gene Mauch, a suicide squeeze bunt from Shawon Dunston, Jr., scoring Hoover.
+The Barnstormers’ four-run sixth included a double by Chris Proctor; and a triple, badly misjudged in the outfield, from Jake Hoover; but also a couple walks, a stolen base and — shades of Gene Mauch, a suicide squeeze bunt from Shawon Dunston Jr., scoring Hoover.

 On the run-prevention side, Peeples rummaged through five pitchers.

-In the fourth the Revs scored and were threatening when Peeples pulled starter Jacob Lemione, who had been laboriously effective, but was already at the 75-pitch mark.
+In the fourth the Revs scored and were threatening when Peeples pulled starter Jacob Lemoine, who had been laboriously effective, but was already at the 75-pitch mark.

 Lemoine, with a fastball and slider in the 90s, figures as a rotation guy.
 He had nine appearances with the Oakland A’s last year.
 7-4 with a 2.86 ERA in 56 innings with Round Rock, the Texas Rangers’ AAA affiliate, in 2021.